 Model Run and Data Output

 Execute the model calculations (in 2015.6.30) by clicking “Simulate” in the bottom left corner.
-SAM generates a large number of output data fields: create an 8,760 hourly output file by selecting “Time Series” at the top of the screen (option appears only after clicking “Simulate”) and then selecting “Power generated by system (kW)” from the options on the right-hand side of the screen.
-Output data can be sent to either Excel or CSV by right clicking on the generated plot and selecting the desired option.
+SAM generates many output data fields: create an 8,760 hourly output file by selecting “Time Series” at the top of the screen (option appears only after clicking “Simulate”) and then select “Power generated by system (kW)” from the options on the right-hand side of the screen.
+Output data can be saved as Excel or .csv by right clicking on the generated plot and selecting the desired option.

 Deemed Energy and Demand Savings Tables

 There are no lookup tables available for this measure.
-See SAM software tool guidance in the previous section for calculating energy and demand savings.
+See SAM software tool guidance in the previous section to calculate energy and demand savings.

 Claimed Peak Demand Savings

-Peak demand savings should be extracted from the hourly data file in a manner consistent with the definition of peak demand incorporated in TRM 3.0 and the associated methods for extracting peak demand savings from models producing 8,760 hourly savings using Typical Meteorological Year (TMY) data.
+Peak demand savings should be extracted from the hourly data file in a manner consistent with the peak demand definition and the associated methods to extract peak demand savings from models producing 8,760 hourly savings using Typical Meteorological Year (TMY) data.
 See TRM volume 1 section 4.

 Additional Calculators and Tools